 UFC 241: Conor McGregor can wait, the world needs Nate Diaz vs Jorge Masvidal

-Heading into UFC 241 the general thought was that if Diaz returned and picked up a win over former UFC lightweight champ Anthony “Showtime” Pettis, the natural next step would be for the UFC to make a trilogy fight with Irish superstar McGregor.
+Heading into UFC 241 the general thought was that if Diaz returned and picked up a win over former UFC lightweight champ Anthony “Showtime” Pettis, the natural next step would be for the UFC to make a trilogy fight between Diaz and Irish superstar McGregor.

-But after Diaz’s win and post-fight interview, another fight option has opened up.
+But after Diaz’s win and post-fight interview, another fight option has opened up, and it's a cracker.

-The fight would pit two of the biggest fan-favorites - and two of the most legit fighters - in the UFC’s welterweight division head to head in a fan-friendly fight that would capture the imagination of MMA watchers around the world.
+The fight would pit two of the biggest fan-favorites in the UFC’s welterweight division head to head in a fight that would capture the imagination of MMA fans around the world.

 It’s the perfect fight for Masvidal to take while teammate Colby Covington takes on reigning champ Kamaru Usman, while for Diaz it represents a chance to face off against a man whose fighting philosophy matches his own.